kevoinno/kevoinno.github.io/README.md

 ## Welcome!
-Hi, I'm Kevin, a 3rd Statistics & Data Science major at UCLA.
+Hi, I'm Kevin, a 3rd year Statistics & Data Science major at UCLA.
 I'm interested in gaining experience in running and analyzing experiments and applying causal inference techniques.

 Contact me at kevoinngo@g.ucla.edu